Pramiti Sarker

 • Workload Assessment: Multi-modal evaluation of physical and cognitive demands

-• Human-Centered Systems: Integrating human factors into workplace automation and robotics
+• Human-Centered Systems Engineering: Integrating human factors into workplace and process design

 Education

-• M.S., Industrial Engineering, Bangladesh University of Engineering and Technology (BUET), 2017
+• M.S. in Industrial Engineering, Department of Industrial and Production Engineering, Bangladesh University of Engineering and Technology (BUET), Dhaka, Bangladesh, 2017

-• B.S., Industrial Engineering, Bangladesh University of Engineering and Technology (BUET), 2015
+• B.S. in Industrial Engineering, Department of Industrial and Production Engineering, Bangladesh University of Engineering and Technology (BUET), Dhaka, Bangladesh, 2015

 Professional Experience